dquadros/RPTerm/README.md

 ## Configuration Screen

-*Work in Progress*

 The configuration screen is entered by typing ALT C and left by typing ESC.

 To navigate between fields, use the up and down arrows.

-To change a field, use space or + to change to the next value and - the previous value.
+To change a field, use space or + to change to the next value and - to change to the previous value.

 ## Credits